 - World of Hyatt

-Points in some of the hotel programs, like Marriott Bonvoy and IHG Rewards Club, are usually worth less than 1 cent each.
+Points in some hotel programs, like Marriott Bonvoy and IHG Rewards Club, are usually worth less than 1 cent each.
 Transferring points only makes sense if you need to top up your account for a big redemption.

-The only hotel program that regularly offers outsized value for points is World of Hyatt.
+The only hotel program that offers outsized value for points is World of Hyatt.
 It’s easy to earn over 2 cents per point for an everyday redemption.
 If you pick your spots, it’s possible to earn 5 cents per point or more.